wonyongpark89/wonyongpark89.github.io.legacy/_pages/talks.md

 - **Park, W.** (2023, November).
 From Titanic to Sewol: Science education, resilience and disaster justice.
 Paper presented at the Annual Meeting of the Society for Social Studies of Science (4S).
 Honolulu, HI, USA.

-- **Park, W., **Shaby, N., & Newman, R. (2024, January).
+- **Park, W.,** Shaby, N., & Newman, R. (2024, January).
 Integrating science and history learning: The Remembering Titanic project.
 Paper presented at the Annual Conference of the Association for Science Education (ASE).
 Northampton, UK.

 - **Park, W.** (2024, March).
 Interaction of history and STEM learning goals in teacher-developed curriculum materials.
 Paper presented at the Annual Meeting of National Association for Research in Science Teaching (NARST), Denver, CO, USA.

 - **Park, W.,** Waight, N., St. Vil, C., Miles, M., & Mozaffari, F. (2024, June).
 Reimagining justice-oriented science education through disaster memories: Evidence from the Buffalo Blizzard of 2022.
 Paper presented at the Annual Meeting of International Society of the Learning Sciences (ISLS), Buffalo, NY, USA.

 - **Park, W.**, Fancourt, N., & Habibi, A. (2024, September).
 Learning from Grenfell: Centering the disaster-affected community to promote education for social justice.
 Paper presented at the British Educational Research Association (BERA) Annual Meeting, Manchester, UK.
+(Shortlisted for Social Justice SIG Best Presentation Award)